 Tax Fairness

-Colorado’s current tax system puts the largest burden on those who make the least.
+Colorado’s flat tax puts the biggest burden on those who earn the least.

-A fairer, graduated income tax ensures the wealthiest contribute what they should—so we can all thrive.
+A graduated income tax ensures the wealthiest pay their fair share so everyone can thrive.

 Protecting Families